ra2637/HMAC/README.md

 # HMAC
-self development HMAC, using sha-256 hash
+self development HMAC and sha-256.

-There are three bash scripts for Ubuntu: sha256, hmac, runDemo `sha256` uses self-implemented sha-256 algorithm to create password hash and store it in keyFile, you can specify the password and keyFile
+There are three bash scripts for Ubuntu: sha256, hmac, runDemo

+`sha256` uses self-implemented sha-256 algorithm to create password hash and store it in keyFile, you can specify the password and keyFile
 `./sha256 $password $keyFile`